exercism/python/exercises/practice/robot-name/.approaches/name-on-the-fly/content.md

 ```
 We use a `set` for the cache as it has a low access time, and because we do not need the preservation of order or the ability to access by index.

-Using `choices` is merely one of the many ways to generate the name.
+Using `choices` is one of the many ways to generate the name.
 Another way might be to use `randrange` along with `zfill` for the number part, and a double `random.choice` / `random.choice` on `itertools.product` to generate the letter part.
 The first is shorter, and best utilizes the Python standard library.